The Sad Dreams of the Narcissist

 The narcissist is a human pendulum hanging by the thread of the void that is his False Self.
 He swings between brutal and vicious abrasiveness - and mellifluous, saccharine sentimentality.
 It is all a simulacrum.
 A verisimilitude.
 A facsimile.
 Enough to fool the casual observer.
 Enough to extract the drug - other people's glances - the reflection that sustains this house of cards somehow.

-But the stronger and more rigid the defences - and nothing is more resilient than narcissism - the bigger and deeper the hurt they aim to compensate for.
+But the stronger and more rigid the defenses - and nothing is more resilient than narcissism - the bigger and deeper the hurt they aim to compensate for.

-One's narcissism stands in direct relation to the seething abyss and the devouring vacuum that one harbours in one's True Self.
+One's narcissism stands in direct relation to the seething abyss and the devouring vacuum that one harbors in one's True Self.

 I know it's there.
 I catch glimpses of it when I am tired, when I hear music, when reminded of an old friend, a scene, a sight, a smell.
 I know it is awake when I am asleep.
 I know that it subsists of pain - diffuse and inescapable.
 I know my sadness.
 I have lived with it and I have encountered it full force.